MazinCE/Veecom/README.md

 ## DMA (Direct Memory Access) <a name="dma"></a>

-	The block transfer memory-to-io DMA is the killer new feature! providing blazing fast data transfer with speeds up to 280 byte/s (ON MY MACHINE) and can transfer up to 64KB worth of data.
+	The block transfer memory-to-io DMA is the killer new feature! providing blazing fast data transfer with speeds up to 280 byte/s (speed is host machine dependent) and can transfer up to 64KB worth of data.

 	How to use